Inland Waterways

 Wastewater

-$91 million in wastewater needs
+$91 million total wastewater need

 Smart investment will only be possible with strong leadership, decisive action, and a clear vision for our nation’s infrastructure.